mateusbsal4/neural-arm-field-planner/README.md

-# Machine-Learning Based Robot Motion Planning for the Franka Emika Panda Robot
+# A Learning-Based Framework for Collision-Free Motion Planning

 This repository contains the codebase for a research project from the Technical University of Munich focused on applying machine learning techniques to the problem of robot motion planning.
 The primary goal is to develop a system that can generalize motion planning strategies across a variety of environments by learning optimal planner parameters.